Medicare is the United States’ federally administered health care program.

 Medicare supplement insurance plans are a type of insurance coverage supplemental to what Medicare covers.
 This type of coverage can pay for some – or in some cases, all of the copayments and/or deductibles so that the enrollee does not need to pay such expenses out-of-pocket.

 Medigap insurance is specifically designed to supplement Medicare’s benefits, and it is regulated by both federal and state law.
 A Medigap policy must be clearly identified as being Medicare Supplement insurance, and it must provide benefits that help to fill in the gaps in Medicare’s coverage.

 What Is Medicare Advantage and How Does It Work?

-A Medicare Advantage (MA) plan, similar to an HMO or PPO, is type of Medicare plan available to those who are eligible for “Original Medicare”, or Parts A and B. This option is also referred to as Part C. These plans are actually offered by private insurance companies approved by Medicare.
+A Medicare Advantage (MA) plan, similar to an HMO or PPO, is a type of Medicare plan available to those who are eligible for “Original Medicare”, or Parts A and B. This option is also referred to as Part C. These plans are actually offered by private insurance companies approved by Medicare.

-Each of the Advantage Plans are allowed to charge different out-of-pocket costs, and they may also have different rules as to how enrollees can receive their services.
-For example, some plans may require participants get a referral before going to a specialist.
+Each of the Advantage Plans is allowed to charge different out-of-pocket costs, and they may also have different rules as to how enrollees can receive their services.
+For example, some plans may require participants to get a referral before going to a specialist.
 And, these rules may change every year.